William Davis (golfer): Led movement for professional tournament

 While at Apawamis, Davis worked with other club professionals like George Low to secure terms to hold an annual championship tournament whose field was to be solely composed of resident players associated with Eastern clubs.
 In 1901, a petition men at 44 clubs in the Metropolitan Golf Association (MGA) was signed and presented by Davis and fellow pro Willie Norton of Lakewood Golf Club and Deal Beach Club both in New Jersey.
 Davis and the pros had the support of Maturin Ballou representing Apawamis but they were turned down by the MGA in April of the same year.
 Their combined efforts would not bear fruit until 1906 after Davis' death.
 The result was the Eastern Professional Golfers Association.
 Low would be the organization's first president.

 Personal life and death

 Davis and his wife Mary were married in Canada in 1883.
 They had three sons and were residents of Rye, New York when Davis died at age 40 on 8 January 1902, from pneumonia.
-Among his pallbearers were members of the board of Apawamis and the golf team.
-Davis was buried at Cimetière Mont-Royal.